Sign up for our newsletter

-There are six Holiday Treat Locations throughout the park with each offering something a little different.
+There are seven Holiday Treat Locations this year throughout the park with each offering something a little different.

 We got the Snickerdoodle Cookies and Hot Chocolate at Cosmic Ray’s Starlight Cafe in Tomorrowland–where a dance party was going on as we walked in!
 We also tried the Santa Claus cookie and Sno-Cone at Auntie Gravity’s Galactic Goodies, also in Tomorrowland.

-Other stops we didn’t try: Tortuga Tavern: Snowman Cookie and Sno-Cone, Liberty Square Ticket Office: Ginger Molasses Cookie and Eggnog, The Friar’s Nook: Dove chocolate and Sparkling Apple Cider, and Pete’s Silly Sideshow: Peppermint Crunch Cookie and Nestle Nesquik.
+Other stops we didn’t try: Tortuga Tavern: Snowman Soft Pretzel and Sno-Cone, Liberty Square Ticket Office: Ginger Molasses Cookie and Eggnog, The Friar’s Nook: Dove chocolate and Chilled Apple Cider, and Pete’s Silly Sideshow: Peppermint Crunch Cookie.

 There are also allergy-friendly and healthy substitutes available upon request which we LOVE!

 The food and treats available for purchase were also huge WINS for our kiddos!

 2. The Entertainment: There’s some pretty spectacular entertainment during Mickey’s Very Merry Christmas Party like ‘Mickey’s Most Merriest Celebration’ feartuing all of your favorite Disney characters and princesess on the front stage of Cinderella’s Castle.
 There are plenty of chances to catch this show.
 Showtimes are 7:40 pm, 9:25 pm, 10:30pm, and 11:55pm.